 The greens are TifEagle Bermuda

-The course is unique on the PGA Tour in that it plays to a Par 73 as there are only three par three’s.
+The course is unique on the PGA Tour in that it plays to a Par 73 as there are only three par three’s to go with 11 par fours and four par fives.
 Allowing for its length you would be forgiven for thinking it would favour bombers, however plenty of average to shorter length hitters have performed well here over the years such as Stricker, Spieth, Reed and Zach Johnson.